Ivanhoe Estates, Florida

 Ivanhoe Estates was a census-designated place (CDP) in Broward County, Florida, United States.
+It is located in the Miami metropolitan area.
 The population was 279 at the 2000 census.
 It's now a community incorporated into Southwest Ranches, Florida in 2000.
 Ivanhoe Estates is part of the larger Ivanhoe neighborhood that is split between Southwest Ranches and southwestern Davie, and includes the other Ivanhoe communities, in neighboring Davie, of Hawkes Bluff, Falcon's Lea, Waterford, Cross Bow, and Waverly Hundred, as well as the Les Chateux, Sheridan Glen, The Enclave, and Chelsea at Ivanhoe communities.